FlorinAndrei/TensorAim/README.md

 With that, action can be taken in the real world.
 E.g., pick one object category and literally point it out - paint a dot on them with a laser, for example.

+## Current status

+Target detection, aiming with servo - ready for testing with laser.

 ## Technology

 Python throughout the project.